therekrab/frc-programming-reference/source/advanced/debugging/3_5_1_causes.rst

 programmer who wrote the code originally.

 To avoid these sorts of errors, it's important to review your code consistently in order to verify that it is void of these simple mistakes.
-However, to err is to be
+Working with others' reviews is also a good idea.

 Unanticipated coupling
 ----------------------